draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

     - :code:`gapfiller.missing_genes`: Table of currently missing and not further categorised genes.
     - :code:`gapfiller.missing_reactions`: Table of currently missing and not further categorised reactions.
     - :code:`gapfiller._statistics`: Dictionary of statistical values, e.g. number of added genes.
     - :code:`gapfiller.manual_curation`: Dictionary of tables containing information that cannot be added automatically due to different reasons.
-Reason is denoted in the key.
+The reason is denoted in the key.

     Some GapFillers also provide additional, for the corresponding algorithm specific, attributes.